tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ### Baker Configuration:

 Each baker has its own configuration and policy.
 A payment system should be flexible enough to cover needs of bakers.
-The applcation uses a yaml file for loading baker specific configurations.
+The application uses a yaml file for loading baker specific configurations.

 An example configuration file is present in the repository.
 For more information on configuration details please see our wiki page: https://github.com/habanoz/tezos-reward-distributor/wiki/Configuration